nhsconnect/FHIR-END-OF-LIFE-API/pages/explore/api_eol_summary_disability_condition.md

 {% include custom/fhir.reference.html resource="Condition" page="CareConnect-Condition-1" fhirname="Condition" fhirlink="condition.html" content="User Stories" userlink="engage_endoflife.html" %}

+## Patient Scenario ##

+Disabilities

+This is a description of any disabilities the patient may have.
+This is captured in FHIR using the Condition resource.

 ## 1. Read ##

 <div markdown="span" class="alert alert-success" role="alert">